Facilities > VLA > Data Processing > Pipeline > VLA Imaging Pipeline 2024.1.0.8; CASA version 6.6.1

 • The weblog for hif_checkproductsize will show '-1 GB' for many entries.
 These are currently unused modes for cube images and maximum allowed size of products.
 Mitigation is currently only done to limit the size of image to a maximum of 16384x16384 pixels.

-• Ephemeris targets (i.e., Solar System objects) have not been validated with the imaging pipeline and are not expected to work at present.
-Moreover, a CASA bug currently prevents VLA ephemeris imaging.
+• Ephemeris targets (i.e., Solar System objects) have not been validated with the imaging pipeline and may not work properly.

 Previous Imaging Pipeline Releases: